-A Cyber Breach Puts More Than Your SMB’s Reputation At Risk
+A Cyberattack Puts More Than Your SMB’s Reputation At Risk

 This article originally appeared on November 4, 2015, and has been revised to bring our readers the most up-to-date technology information.

-Cyber security breaches can hurt any type of organization.
-But for small and medium businesses (SMBs), the results can be especially devastating because there’s often not as much of a safety net in place.
-Smaller companies, in most cases, can’t afford the backup facilities, nor do they have the security expertise or budget to quickly recover from cyber intrusions.
+A cybersecurity breach can hurt any organization.
+For Small to Medium Businesses (SMBs), the results can be especially devastating because there’s often not as strong of a safety net in place.
+Growing businesses, in most cases, can’t afford the backup facilities, nor do they have the security expertise or budget, to quickly recover from a cyberattack.

-So what can smaller businesses do to prevent a cyber security breach?
-Here are a few suggestions:
+So what can you do to prevent a cybersecurity breach?

-- Hire an experienced service provider.
-Many smaller companies lack the internal expertise and experience to build a comprehensive security program, or to properly maintain security functions on an ongoing basis.
-Lots of managed services are available to provide this type of expertise, and many offer affordable services to SMBs as well as larger companies.
-Among the services provided are consulting, network perimeter management and monitoring, and penetration testing as well as vulnerability assessments.
-To better balance spending, SMBs should consider outsourcing to certain service providers outright.
+Many growing businesses lack the internal expertise and experience to build a comprehensive security program, or to properly maintain security functions on an ongoing basis.
+Hiring an experienced service provider for consulting, network perimeter management and monitoring, penetration testing, and vulnerability assessments is an affordable option for SMBs.
+To better balance spending, you should consider outsourcing to experienced service providers outright.

-- Leverage data analytics and threat intelligence.
-Big data/analytics and threat intelligence services are not just for large enterprises.
+Big data analytics and threat intelligence services are not just for large enterprises.
 SMBs can use these capabilities without going over budget.
-By taking advantage of huge volumes of information available about security threats and vulnerabilities, small businesses can get a better handle on what dangers they need to look out for, and how they can better prevent cyber security breaches.
+By taking advantage of the huge volumes of information available about security threats and vulnerabilities, you can get a better handle on what dangers you need to look out for — and how you can better prevent a cyberattack.